Frequently Asked Questions

 Substance use disorder can be managed.
 With proper treatment, individuals can lead independent and productive lives.
 Without treatment, the cycle is likely to repeat, often into future generations.

 Hope House uses the medical model for treatment of substance use disorder with an emphasis based on community supports and connections.
-All residents and participants are evaluated by a psychiatrist, screened for medical conditions, and attend counseling sessions and classes.
+All participants are evaluated by a psychiatrist, screened for medical conditions, and attend counseling sessions and classes.
 Such holistic treatment also includes the needs of the minor children and sessions with extended family members.
-Additionally, residents are given the opportunity to gain life skills, coping skills, education, job training, parenting and more.
+Additionally, participants are given the opportunity to gain life skills, coping skills, education, job training, parenting and more.
 Providing housing as well as treatment has been shown to be more effective than treatment alone.*

 *This is according to a long-term study performed by the Robert Wood Johnson Foundation.
 Other stats and factoids are available, with citations.